You want to attract more customers but don’t know how? Maybe you’re just going after the wrong audience.

-Then you can proceed to find about the person’s job, goals and challenges.
+Then you can proceed to find out about the person’s job, goals, and challenges.
 It is important to learn who is in charge of purchasing decisions and what objections and doubts they have about your product.
 That way, you can dispel them preemptively in your marketing.
 Your audience will think you’re a mindreader!

 And of course, don’t forget to ask them about where they get their information.
 That way you’ll know how best to reach them with your marketing messages.

 You can read many suggestions of what your buyer persona questions should look like.
 Still, your primary goal is to tailor them to what works best for you and your business.

 You actually have plenty of ways to get that information.
 Your website is just one of those.
 Social media analytics and customer feedback are two more that are easy to think of.
 Finally, even just talking to your employees and friends might give you fresh ideas and a new perspective.